 I lost my voice entirely for three full days, however, like in the theater, the show must go on and the job must still be done.
 Despite not being able to vocalize anything above a soft whisper, I still had clients who needed services.
 Although not an ideal situation, sometimes things are out of your control.
 However, thanks to the support of a few wonderful supervisors and co-workers I was able to adapt and create voice-less sessions.
 I wouldn’t recommend losing your voice as a music therapist, but do as I say and not as I do.
 So, in case you have the unfortunate fortune of this

-happening to you too, I thought I would share a few tips I
+happening to you too, I thought I would share a few tips I learned.

 - Recorded music is your friend